ekvll/npy2mat/README.md

 # npy2mat

-A simple GUI-based tool for converting NumPy `.npy` files to MATLAB `.mat` files.
+A simple GUI tool for converting NumPy `.npy` files to MATLAB `.mat` files.

 ## Features

-- **User-Friendly Interface**: Select directories for input `.npy` files and output `.mat` files with ease.
 - **Batch Conversion**: Convert all `.npy` files in a directory to `.mat` format in one go.
-- **Logging**: Keep track of conversion processes and errors with detailed logging.
+- **Logging**: Keep track of conversion processes and errors in the console.

 ## Usage